Sexton Foods: John Sexton & Co. established

 As John Sexton & Co. grew, the Sexton name became synonymous with quality products, fair dealings, uniform consistent food quality and unconditional guarantee.
 A bronze plaque hung in the building lobby read "All who come here to buy or sell fairly are always welcome."

 Some of the original brand names used by Sexton included Calumet, LaSalle, Pride of the West, Pyramid and Edelweiss.
-The most lasting innovation pioneered by John Sexton & Co. was the 1 gallon #10 can.
-Hailed as the perfect restaurant pack size, the #10 can was sanitary, economical and revolutionized kitchen storage since it was easy to lift, easy to open, stacked well and did not require refrigeration.
+An innovation pioneered by John Sexton & Co. was the 1 gallon #10 can.
+The #10 can was sanitary, economical and revolutionized restaurant kitchen storage since it was easy to lift, easy to open, stacked well and did not require refrigeration.
 The #10 can is still the industry standard.